three-bedroom-apartment/TBA/src/blog/post-2.md

 We cut ourselfs off from the world for around 10 hours and just let it rip
 Like just whatever comes to mind is poured out
 It’s all sketches.
 The pen doesn’t stop moving
 It’s all stuff that’s been built up over the week.
-Release
+Sewer
 But it takes a while to get into it.
 A lot of bad things are synthesized but you can’t stop there
 Just keep doing more and more.
 Grind it out, see it through